ReMoGen: Real-time Human Interaction-to-Reaction Generation via Modular Learning from Diverse Data¶

 Overall Architecture¶

-The inputs are textual intent, observed motions of other agents, and scene context.
-ReMoGen comprises three components: (1) a frozen text-conditioned single-person motion prior (a VAE and latent diffusion model pretrained on HumanML3D); (2) Meta-Interaction modules (independently trained adapters for HHI and HSI, respectively); and (3) Frame-wise Segment Refinement (FWSR), a lightweight per-frame correction module.
-Motion is generated via segment-level autoregression: conditioned on a history window \(M_h^i \in \mathbb{R}^{H \times D}\) and text \(W\), the model predicts a future segment \(\hat{M}_f^i \in \mathbb{R}^{F \times D}\) (\(H=2\) history frames, \(F=8\) future frames).
+The input consists of text intent, observed motions of other agents, and scene context.
+ReMoGen comprises three components: (1) A frozen text-conditioned single-person motion prior (VAE + Latent Diffusion Model pretrained on HumanML3D); (2) Meta-Interaction modules (adapters independently trained for HHI and HSI); (3) Frame-wise Segment Refinement (FWSR, a lightweight frame-by-frame correction module).
+Generation follows a segment-level autoregressive manner: predicting a future segment \(\hat{M}_f^i \in \mathbb{R}^{F \times D}\) conditioned on a history window \(M_h^i \in \mathbb{R}^{H \times D}\) and text \(W\) (where \(H=2\) frames and \(F=8\) frames).

 Key Designs¶

-Frame-wise Segment Refinement (FWSR):
+3. Frame-wise Segment Refinement (FWSR): Layering frame-by-frame fine-tuning over segment generation

 Loss & Training¶

-- Training objectives: Reconstruction loss \(L_{rec}\), latent space loss \(L_{latent}\), and auxiliary temporal increment loss \(L_{aux}\).
+- Objectives: Reconstruction loss \(L_{rec}\), latent space loss \(L_{latent}\), and auxiliary temporal delta loss \(L_{aux}\).

 - Optimizer: AdamW (lr=1e-4), batch size 1024, gradient clipping 1.0, EMA 0.999.